Md-Afshan/cover-page-design/README.md

 Create a new HTML file in the static folder.

 ### Step 5:
-Write the HTMl code with relevant CSS properties.
+Write the HTML code with relevant CSS properties.

 ### Step 6:
 Choose the appropriate style and color scheme.